 - The length of the notice period served.

 - The salary package used as a calculation base for the indemnity in lieu of notice.

 - The fact that no (timely) motivation of the dismissal was given by the employer, although the employee asked for the reasons for his/her dismissal (indemnity of 2 weeks of salary).

 - The fact that the employer terminated the employment contract of an employee who enjoys special protection against dismissal, in violation of any rule with regard to the employee’s protected person’s status.
-If the court rules in favor of the employee, a special protection indemnity ranging from 3 or 6 months (in general) up to even 8 years of salary (maximum amount in case of a dismissal of a member of the Works Council or CPPW) will be due by the employer.

 The employee should bring any claim before the labour court within a maximum of one year as of the termination of his/her employment contract.
 If not, the claim will be deemed barred by the statute of limitation.

 There is no specific Belgian legislation governing whistle-blowing.
 However, the relevant case law is a good indicator of the admitted practices.
 Although the number of cases is very limited in Belgium, there is a clear willingness to insert whistle-blowing mechanisms in companies, in order to reach an appropriate balance between, on the one hand, the risk of late alerts and their influence on the working atmosphere and, on other hand, the need for transparency within companies.
 In addition, since it can involve the processing of personal data, whistle-blowing is subject to the provisions of the GDPR and of the Act of 30 July 2018 on the protection of privacy in relation to the processing of personal data.
 Protection must be provided for the whistleblower (against dismissal, discrimination, and harassment) and for the person against whom allegations have been made.
 The latter must be informed immediately and has the right to access, rectify, or delete the personal data concerning him/her.